WordPress/openverse/README.md

 ## Versioning

-CC Search uses [CalVer](https://calver.org/) for version numbering, in the `YYYY.M.Micro` format.
+Openverse uses [CalVer](https://calver.org/) for version numbering, in the `YYYY.M.Micro` format.
 This format is intentionally compatiable with NPM's `semver` parser. `Micro` is bumped whenever there are multiple releases in a month, for example `2020.07.1` is the first release in July 2020, while `2020.07.2` is the second.

 ## Acknowledgments

-Openverse, previously known as CC Search, was concieved and built at Creative Commons.
+Openverse, previously known as CC Search, was concieved and built at [Creative Commons](https://creativecommons.org).
 We thank them for their commitment to open source and openly licensed content, with particular thanks to original team members @kgodey, @annatuma, @mathemancer, @aldenstpage, @brenoferreira, and @sclachar, along with their community of volunteers.